-a) We will teach students the right way to do something rather than assume they know how.

-b) Our teachers aim to educate students to always conduct themselves in an exemplary manner.

-c) We will teach the students step-by-step what is expected in terms of conduct, attitude and work.
-Too often in schools teachers have not taken the time to teach their students, step-by-step, what successful behaviour looks like, assuming instead the students have inferred it elsewhere or doubting the value of having a right way of doing things.
+- a) We will instruct students the right way to do something rather than assume they know how. - b) Our teachers aim to challenge and support students to always conduct themselves in an exemplary manner. - c) We will teach the students what is expected in terms of conduct, attitude and work.
+To ensure students are driving to achieve their personal bests we may place a student on report in ensure students are meeting our expectations.

+Reports are as follows:

+- Form Tutor report

+- Head of Year report

+- Head of Key Stage

+- Senior Leadership report